extsys/reckoning.dev-V1/content/posts/2017-06-11-descriptive-stats.md

 ### Correlations

 Often the data that we deal with is multi-dimensional in nature.
-[Correlation] most often refers to the extent to which two variables have a linear relationship with each other.
+[correlation] most often refers to the extent to which two variables have a linear relationship with each other.
 Correlations are useful because they can indicate a predictive relationship that can be exploited in practice.